- DUI Defense

 FAA Notification Letters

 Note: Each event, conviction, or administrative action, requires a separate Notification Letter.
 For example, an airman’s driver license may be suspended at the time of arrest for driving under the influence of alcohol for either:

-The airman must send a Notification Letter for the suspension, then send a second Notification Letter if the alcohol related offense results in a conviction.
-Even though the airman sent two notification letters, FAA views the suspension and conviction as one alcohol-related incident.
+The airman must send a Notification Letter for the suspension, then send a second Notification Letter if the alcohol-related offense results in a conviction.
+Even though the airman sent two notification letters, the FAA views the suspension and conviction as one alcohol-related incident.